McBenny/test-react-boilerplate/features.md

 - [X] A player under suspension can't score a goal
 - [X] On the score sheet, certain empty players or officials receive a (C) mark (Round 7 women)
 - [X] On the score sheet, allow more space to the first main column
+- [X] Allow to "end the game" when 2nd half is over (and waiting for extra-time to start)

 ##TODO
 - [ ] Enlarge the timeout count down, maybe use a digital clock font